-Every case is different and depends on its own facts, so the amount of compensation YOU receive is dependent on the specific facts of YOUR case.
-The primary considerations are:
+Every case is different and depends on its own facts, so the amount of compensation YOU receive for your accident is dependent on the specific facts of YOUR case.
+The primary considerations to determine compensation are:

 (1) The extent of your injuries and your long term prognosis, including whether you will require future medical treatment or care.
-This is primarily determined by your doctors and other experts.
+We prove this by working with your doctors and other experts.

-(2) How your injuries from the accident have effected your income and whether they will continue to effect your earnings in the future.
+(2) How your injuries from the accident have affected your income and whether they will continue to affect your earnings in the future.

-(3) How your injuries from the accident have effected your daily activities and whether they will continue to effect you in the future.
+(3) How your injuries from the accident have affected your life and daily activities, and whether they will continue to affect you in the future.

-(4) Whether or not it is clear that the other person or business was at fault in causing the accident and whether there are any aggravating circumstances like a driver being drunk (drunk driver) or on a cell phone.
+(4) Whether or not it is clear that the other person or business was at fault in causing the accident and whether there are any aggravating circumstances like a driver being drunk (drunk driver) or on a cell phone or texting.

-(5) How much insurance coverage the other driver has and how much insurance coverage you have.
+(5) How much insurance coverage the other person or business has and how much insurance coverage you have.

-Having said that, we have recovered many millions of dollars for our clients over the last 20 years.
+Having said that, our lawyers have recovered many millions of dollars for our clients over the last 25 years.
 Here are a few examples: